Dabendorf/INF237-AlgoritmeEngineering/README.md

 ### Graphs 1
 #### ThroughTheGrapevine
-Spread a rumor to as many people as possible.
+Spread a rumor to as many people as possible.<br/>

-Every person has skepicism level.
+Every person has skepicism level.<br/>

-It's number of people from which they want to hear the rumor before spreading it themselves.
+It's number of people from which they want to hear the rumor before spreading it themselves.<br/>

-One starting person spreads it to all people she knows (represented by graph)
+One starting person spreads it to all people she knows (represented by graph)<br/>

-Every day the next people who did hear it the day before spread it
+Every day the next people who did hear it the day before spread it<br/>
 Find out number of people who know the rumors

 Solution: